sillsdev/TheCombine/docs/deploy/README.md

     vagrant up

+Notes:

-Note that it may take some time for this to complete.
+  * it may take some time for this to complete.
 When finished, there will be a window displaying the console of the virtual machine:
     ![alt text](images/vm-console.png "Ubuntu Server Virtual Machine Console")

+  * if you created a Vagrant VM previously, see the section on [Maintaining the VM](#maintaining-the-vm).

 ### Logging Into the VM